drcallaway/odds-and-ends/README.md

-# Odds and Ends
+# Odds and Ends (circa 2012)

-This is a collection of articles and code samples I created circa 2012.
+This is a collection of articles and code samples I created a long time ago.

 [How to Create a RESTful Web Service](https://htmlpreview.github.io/?https://github.com/drcallaway/odds-and-ends/blob/main/how-to-create-rest-service.html)